-These questions can now be answered and lead to two "nonrigid Schwarz's lists", i.e. to classifications of possible monodromy representations with finite image (up to equivalence) and the construction of connections realizing such representations.
-We should emphasise that the main focus has been the construction of such connections with given monodromy representation for any value of t (which is a tricky business in this nonrigid case), rather than just the classification (which is reasonably straightforward).
+These questions can now be answered and lead to two 'non-rigid Schwarz's lists', that is, to classifications of possible monodromy representations with finite image (up to equivalence) and the construction of connections realizing such representations.
+We should emphasize that the main focus has been the construction of such connections with given monodromy representation for any value of t (which is a tricky business in this non-rigid case), rather than just the classification.